sameershahid1/MiniProjectsOfWeb/README.md

-# This Repositry contains all of my Mini web Projects using HTML, CSS and JS.
+# This Repositry Contains all of my Mini Web-Projects that's, I have created through HTML, CSS and JavaScript.